 - Salt and fresh black pepper, to taste

-- 1 bunch dinosaur kale, stems trimmed and cut into 1/2-inch ribbons, with washing water still clinging to leaves
+- 1 dinosaur kale, stems trimmed and cut into 1/2-inch ribbons, with washing water still clinging to leaves

 - Pinch of dried red chile flakes, or more to taste